TimS120/Landmark_Based_Lane_Detection/README.md

 ### 🔹 Lane Estimation Error (Midpoint Deviation)

-To assess how well the system can form the lane centerline, we measured the deviation between the predicted midpoints (between left and right cones) and manually marked ground-truth midpoints on the track.
+To assess how well the system can form the lane centerline, we measured three deviation between the predicted midpoints (between left and right cones) and manually marked ground-truth midpoints on the track.

-- **Mean Error:** 0.71 cm
+- **Mean Error:** 0.071 m
-- **RMSE:** 0.71 cm
+- **RMSE:** 0.071 m

 This low deviation confirms that the system can accurately estimate the drivable centerline using 3D cone pairing.
 The consistent sub-centimeter error across points supports the robustness of the approach.